Aims of the study

 Building capacity for longitudinal studies of child mental health in India and for cross-cultural studies informed by local expertise

 To our knowledge this is the first longitudinal study starting in pregnancy with a focus on maternal and child mental health, as opposed to physical health, in India.
 We hope that the collaboration between members of the team from UK and India will advance the science of developmental psychopathology though sharing knowledge on methodologies, building skills in advanced statistical analysis of longitudinal data and improving our collective knowledge of cultural influences on children’s development.
-Throughout the four year study we have planned a programme of capacity building events for academic researchers and clinicians and for community workers involved in children’s early lives in India.
+Throughout the eight year study we have conducted a programme of capacity building events for academic researchers and clinicians and for community workers involved in children’s early lives in India.